-If a drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
-An exception is a type of coverage decision.
-Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.
+If a drug is not covered in the way you would like it to be covered, you can ask us to make

 When you ask for an exception, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
 We will then consider your request.
 Here are three examples of exceptions that you or your doctor or other prescriber can ask us to make: